wdfinch/prettier-plugin-organize-class-members/README.md

 ## Troubleshooting / FAQ

 Q: This plugin isn't working with another Javascript/Typescript prettier plugin like [ prettier-plugin-organize-imports](https://github.com/simonhaenisch/prettier-plugin-organize-imports).
-How can I use both
+How can I use both?

 A: Many plugins override the same prettier parsers and are therefore incompatible with each other.
-A workaround is to simple run them independently by specify the exact plugin to use.
+A workaround is to run them independently by specifying the exact plugin to use.
 This can be with the following command:

 ```sh
 prettier --write FILES_TO_WRITE --no-plugin-search --plugin=prettier-plugin-organize-class-members